Advising, forms & support

 If you are a newly admitted undergraduate student:

 You must attend one (1) online orientation session or watch the online orientation video before being allowed to register for your courses.
-Registration for new students admitted for January 2021 will open on September 9, assuming that all advising and admission requirements have been met.
+You must also accept your offer of admission and pay the confirmation fee in your Student Centre.
+Course registration for new students admitted for September 2021 will open on April 20, assuming that all advising and admission requirements have been met.

 If you cannot attend an online orientation session and choose to watch the orientation video instead, follow this link and make sure to fill out the form with your name and student ID once you are done.